arthwang/vsc-prolog/README.md

 ### Grammar linter
   * Lint for errors, warning and undefined predicates of the source file in active editor window and its imported file
+  * Errors are marked with red squiggles, Warnings green ones.
   * Mesage shown in OUTPUT and PROBLEMS channels
   * Clicking lines in PROBLEMS channels brings cursor to the respective lines in the editor
   * Traverse error lines in the editor by commands, the error/warning message responding to the line is presented in OUTPUT channel.